jamedeus/micropython-smarthome/devices/readme.md

 Parameters:
 - `config_name`: The config file `_type` parameter, lowercase with hyphens between words.
 - `class_name`: The name of the device class in your micropython file, CamelCase.
+- `display_name`: The name displayed on type select dropdown options in the web frontend.
 - `dependencies`: A list of relative paths to all dependencies.
 This should include your device class, the `Device.py` and `core/Instance.py` base classes.
 If your device requires a driver from `lib/` then it must also be included (see [Thermostat.json](sensors/metadata/Thermostat.json) for an example).
 - `config_template`: A full template of the hardware-level config file for the device type.
     - All parameters in the example above are required, but more can be added (for example, an `ip` parameter for network devices).